 Taryn Toomey is the founder and CEO of The Class.
-She is a yoga teacher and studied with a shamanic healer before launching The Class in 2013.
+She is a yoga teacher and launched The Class in 2013.
 Her Tribeca, NY, studio opened in 2017.
 The Class has since gone global with the launch of The Class Digital Studio.

 Before the pandemic hit the world’s “pause” button, I was attending Pure Barre classes at my local studio.
 After the studio temporarily closed, I tried my best to follow my favorite instructor's direction through her live-streaming class, but always found myself wishing Angela was there in my living room, straightening out my back or lifting my leg just a bit higher.

 I missed the in-studio barre experience, but I also noticed that after “commuting” from my bed to my desk and sitting inside all day, I needed something more than just strengthening and toning my flimsy muscles—I needed to get my heart rate up and release some energy.
 When I was offered a free month-long trial for The Class by Taryn Toomey virtually, I hesitated, partly because I felt guilty for pushing my Pure Barre practice to the side and partly because I’d heard mixed reviews of The Class during the years I'd lived in NYC, where The Class is based.
 “It’s been such an incredible release for me,” one friend told me.
 “It’s this really weird class where everyone is yelling and grunting and dancing like crazy,” said another.